LODSContent/MD-100T00-Windows10/Instructions/Labs/1301-Recovering using Driver Rollback.md

 6. Repeat the pattern to confirm, select **Finish**, and then close the Settings window.

->   *Note: Due to the restrictions of the lab environment VMs, this process is
->   in-place to ensure you are able to continue the lab.*
+    >[!NOTE]**Note**: Due to the restrictions of the lab environment VMs, this process is in-place to ensure you are able to continue the lab.

 >

 ### Task 2: Update a driver in Device Manager